Skip to content

 private:

-ListNode *stackTop; // Use the head node as the top of the stack
+ListNode *stackTop; // Use head node as stack top

 public: